New writer gets sent on assignment to a tiny mountain town.

-I plugged the Rolling Thunder Cloud into my car's GPS and headed out.
+I plugged the Rolling Thunder Cloud Bar and Grill into my car's GPS and headed out.
 I was new to Colorado and was still finding my way around.
 I found myself heading west, right towards the Rocky Mountains.
 The GPS then sent me up Ute Pass.
 The road curved back and forth.
 There were huge red rock cliffs right along the side of the road with boulders that looked ready to come bouncing down onto the road at any moment.

-I arrived at the Rolling Thunder Cloud in one piece.
+I did arrived at the Rolling Thunder Cloud in one piece.
 It was a beautiful day, sunny and cool.
 I was glad I chose a suit with slacks instead of a skirt today.
 When I walked in, it was clear I was an outsider.
 The people at the bar just glanced at me and turned away.
 The bartender gave me a civil nod.
 I stood there for a minute, unsure.
 I didn't see anyone I could visually identify as a mayoral candidate.

 A waitress came in and approached me.
-"You that writer from the paper?" said the two-pack-a-day Marlboro voice lady, whose name tag said she was "Sandy".
+"You that writer from the paper?" she said in the two-pack-a-day Marlboro voice.
+Her name tag said she was "Sandy".

 "Yes, Leah Jensen from the Colorado Springs Star"